simrikservices/simirik-hugo/content/homepagesliders/lets-get-in-touch.md

 subtext: Please feel free to Contact us if you have any query.
 order: 3
 ---

-Nepal Office: np@simrik-gurkha-security.com
+Nepal Office: np@simrikservices.com

-HongKong Office: admin@simrik-gurkha-security.com
+Hong Kong Office: hk@simrikservices.com